 What is motion practice?

 Motion practice is the three-step process to ask the judge to order something in the case.
-First, the moving party, i.e. the person who is asking for a court order, files a motion, asking the court to order something specific.
+First, the person who is asking for a court order files a motion and asks the court to order something.
+The person who files the motion is called the “moving party.”
 Second, the other party files a response or opposition.
-Third, the moving party can reply to the opposition.
+Third, the moving party can reply to the opposition if they want to respond to what the other party wrote.

 Summary of Motion Practice